 |Course contact||If you have any questions about this course, please email firstname.lastname@example.org or telephone +44(0)1865 286954.|

 The Introduction to Surgical Management and Leadership course provides a greater understanding of how organisations work and the key role of the consultant surgeon within it.
 This increased understanding gives the chance to become much more effective in initiating and managing quality change.Please send me an email about future Introduction to Surgical Management and Leadership courses.

 The Introduction to Surgical Management and Leadership course illustrates the various ways in which finance, healthcare markets, organisational systems, and professionalism operate together.
 The relationship between these factors generates three basic themes:

 By the end of the course participants will be able to:

 At the end of the week there will be the opportunity to apply these elements in an imaginary surgical case study and to examine the individual's role as they participate in managing competing organisational interests.

-Offered by Nuffield Department of Surgical Sciences and the Department for Continuing Education’s CPD Centre, the taught week is led by Professor Richard Canter, Head of School of Surgery, Severn Deanery, NHS Education South West.
+Offered by Nuffield Department of Surgical Sciences and the Department for Continuing Education’s CPD Centre, the taught week is led by Professor Richard Canter, Visiting Professor of Surgical Education at the University of Oxford.
 It features face-to-face lectures and tutorials in small groups.